Discover how to align and group shapes in Excel! Learn how to use the ‘bring the front’ and the ‘send to back’ functions.

 Go to Insert Tab and select Shapes from the drop-down menu.
 Click on your favorite object.
 How to format the shape?
 Select the shape and use the Format menu to customize your object.

 You want to organize the shapes, but it seems a little bit hard task to move them one by one!
 What should we do?
 A nice built-in feature allows us to distribute and align shapes in a few clicks.

 Check the initial structure below:

 Hold the Control button and select the menu elements.
-Now Go to Format tab and choose the following path: Arrange, Align, then Align Bottom.
-We’ll able to align the shapes in the right direction.
+Now Go to the Format tab and choose the following path: Arrange, Align, then Align Bottom.
+We’ll be able to align the shapes in the right direction.

-After the procedure you’ll get the result below:
+After the procedure, you’ll get the result below: